12. Chasing a Ghost

 The Chronicle?

-Oscar shook his head.
-Sorrow and exhilaration were a baffling mix.
-Guilt and shame and yet, a new, potentially happier life beckoned.
+There was guilt and shame and yet, a new, potentially happier life beckoned.

 Too overwhelmed to deal with whatever the newspaper guy wanted until later, Oscar slid Kevin’s card into a pocket and pulled out his cell.